suhasramesh111/Kafka-streaming/README.md

  It also takes 3 arguments - Bootstrap server(server on which kafka is running), subscribe mode, topic where the comments are being sent, topic where the output has to be written to.

  Syntax: spark-submit --packages org.apache.spark:spark-sql-kafka-0-10_2.12:3.1.1 wordcount.py <bootstrap_server> <subscribe_mode> <topic_1> <topic_2>
- Ex: spark-submit --packages org.apache.spark:spark-sql-kafka-0-10_2.12:3.1.1 wordcount.py localhost:9092 subscribe reddit_comments wordcount
+ Sample usage: spark-submit --packages org.apache.spark:spark-sql-kafka-0-10_2.12:3.1.1 wordcount.py localhost:9092 subscribe reddit_comments wordcount